mtiller/ModelicaBook/text/source/behavior/discrete/when.rst

 ``initial equation`` section, but the ``initial algorithm`` section will allow multiple assignments to the same variable.
 The same caveats apply with respect to symbolic manipulation.
+.. todo:: what would be the purpose in having multiple assignments to the same variable?.. todo:: is the order important like in non-initial algorithm sections where
+.. todo:: the last assigment is the one used?
+.. todo:: for any algorithm section (initial or otherwise):
+.. todo:: are the statements executed sequentially so that
+.. todo:: x = 2; y = x; z = y is well defined?